-Purchase these heater accessories from your local dealer.
-If they can not supply these accessories, call 1-800-655-2008 for referral information.
+Purchase these accessories from your local dealer.
+If they can not supply these accessories, call INNOVATIVE HEARTH PRODUCTS at 1-800-655-2008 for referral information.
 You can also write to the address listed on the back page of this manual.